Kasos is one of the Dodecanese islands in Greece. Here is everything you need to know about this little paradise on earth!

 We also loved our meal at Kafeneio I Maroukla in Arvanitochori.
 As a bonus, we enjoyed looking at the locals playing a few card games, and arguing about everything.

 All in all, Kasos was one of the few places we’ve been where every single meal we tried was way above average.
-Authentic Greek cuisine at its best – and at very reasonable prices, with most meals costing us 25-35 euros in September 2023.
+Authentic Greek cuisine at its best – and at very reasonable prices, with most meals costing us 25-35 euros in summer 2023.

 4. Explore the beaches in Kasos